sinch/ios-proximity-tutorial/readme.md

 	}
 ```

-Call did progress is where you could play a ring tone or update the UI, feel free to do that as we won’t be delving into anything of that sort today!
-We will however make some modifications to the other two delegate methods.
-First we need to work out a way to access the instance of callScreen from anywhere within our code, how do we do this?
-The best/easiest way would be to make a property for callScreen.
-Go ahead and make a property in newFriends.m for callScreen, make it weak!
+CallDidProgress is where you could play a ringtone or update the UI; feel free to do that as we won’t be delving into anything of that sort today.

+We will, however, make some modifications to the other two delegate methods.
+First, we need to work out a way to access the instance of callScreen from anywhere within our code.
+How do we do this?
+The best and easiest way would be to make a property for callScreen.
+Go ahead and make a property in newFriends.m for callScreen.
+Make it weak.

 ```objective-c

 	@property (nonatomic, weak) callScreen *theNewCallScreen;
 ```

 Now we need to go back to didSelectRowAtIndexPath and use the property instead of local variable to declare the callScreen view controller.

 ```objective-c

 	- (void)tableView:(UITableView *)tableView didSelectRowAtIndexPath:(NSIndexPath *)indexPath {